Azure Government CSP application process

 Applying for government CSP

-Once you have the credentials described above, navigate to Partner Center for Microsoft US Government Cloud to apply for the CSP Government reseller program.
+Once you have the credentials described previously, navigate to Partner Center for Microsoft US Government Cloud to apply for the CSP Government reseller program.
 It takes 5-6 days to process the application, and, once approved, you should receive an email to log in to Partner Center to accept the Terms and Conditions.
 For more information, see Partner Center documentation.

 The application process includes: